 The first version of the Key Concepts list was published in 2015 and has been updated yearly since then.

 Although we have developed and framed the Key Concepts to address health treatment claims, people in other fields have also found them relevant.
 Work to adapt these concepts to apply to interventions in other fields is ongoing, including educational, environmental, agricultural, economic, international development, management, nutrition, policing, social welfare, and veterinary interventions.

 All of the Informed Health Choices learning resources are based on and created to teach the Key Concepts.
 But some resources present Key Concepts directly.

 Students 4 Best Evidence believe these Key Concepts are vital to help them think critically about the treatment claims they’re exposed to daily and were keen to raise awareness of them.
-As such, a group of over 10 students has been busy preparing a series of 34 blogs, one to explain and elaborate upon each of the Key Concepts in the 2016 version.
+As such, a group of over 10 students has prepared a series of 34 blogs, one to explain and elaborate upon each of the Key Concepts in the 2016 version.
 Other teams are translating the blog series to Portuguese, German, Spanish, Croatian and Dutch.
 We will link to these translations when they are completed.